 The Huffington Post covers the world’s stories from every viewpoint.
 The first online news outlet to win a Pulitzer Prize, it is the new model for media organizations.

 SaveTheWest recently proved that the claim that HuffPost “covers the world’s stories from every viewpoint” is a lie, in our recent report:

 In summary, as our encyclopedic documentation proves, HuffPost presented only one, supportive side to the Iran deal, and engaged in a multi-year, scorched-Earth policy of viciously attacking anyone who dared to oppose or expose the reality of it.
 And continuing its endemic anti-Semitic bias, as proved in our recent documentary video, HuffPost employed lies and smear campaigns against Jews, Israel and its prime minster, Benjamin Netanyahu.

-In the above editorial, from November 2014, HuffPost’s senior editors asserted that they have in place “rigorous editorial policies and standards” that enable it to “maintain the highest level of journalistic integrity.”
+As mentioned above, in their joint editorial from November 2014, HuffPost’s senior editors asserted that they have in place “rigorous editorial policies and standards” that enable it to “maintain the highest level of journalistic integrity.”

-In January 2016, HuffPost’s Washington “bureau chief,” Ryan Grim, was interviewed by Poynter.org, which defines itself as, “the world’s leading instructor, innovator, convener and resource for anyone who aspires to engage and inform citizens in 21st Century democracies.”
+In January 2016, however, HuffPost’s Washington “bureau chief,” Ryan Grim, was interviewed by Poynter.org, which defines itself as, “the world’s leading instructor, innovator, convener and resource for anyone who aspires to engage and inform citizens in 21st Century democracies.”
 The interview laid bare the lie about HuffPost’s supposed adherence to even the most basic principles of journalistic integrity.